Electron-Labs/tendermint-lc-plonky2/README.md

-# Tendermint LightClient Plonky2 for Oasis
+# Tendermint LightClient in Plonky2 for Osmosis chain